 British citizens should ensure they are currently registered with their local registry office at their town hall, to ensure they will be granted rights and have sufficient time to apply for residence status.

 Italian citizenship could also be an option, as the relevant decree allows for those British nationals who have regularly resided in Italy for at least 4 years, from the date the UK leaves the EU, to apply for Italian citizenship, and will have up until 31 December 2020 to do so.

-British citizens who do not comply with the above registration and residence permit requirements will be considered non-compliant from an immigration perspective, and will subject to the same penalties that are currently applied to and are applicable to third country nationals.
+British citizens who do not comply with the above registration and residence permit requirements will be considered non-compliant from an immigration perspective, and will be subject to the same penalties that are currently applicable to third country nationals.